How 'dark' were the Dark Ages of Europe?

 Contrary to the common narrative of the Dark Ages as a period devoid of intellectual pursuits, monastic institutions served as beacons of scholarship and learning.

-Monasteries and convents became key centers of education and knowledge preservation, safeguarding and copying classical and Christian texts.
+Monasteries and convents became important centers for education and the preservation of knowledge, safeguarding and copying classical and Christian texts.

 Monastic scholars like Bede, Alcuin of York, and Rabanus Maurus contributed significantly to the intellectual life of the era.